Facts & figures

 Example: Let’s say you’ve completed a three years' full-time undergraduate degree (like a Bachelor of Arts).

-The subject you majored in (eg. English), could become your first teaching area specialisation; the second subject you either majored or minored (eg. History) in could become your second teaching area.
-This pathway might allow you to enter our 2-year Master of Teaching (Secondary) which would allow you to become an accredited teacher within the same five year span.
+Teachers in secondary education in Australia generally qualify to teach in two areas.
+The subject you majored in (eg. English), could become your first teaching area; the second subject you either majored or minored (eg. History) in could become your second teaching area.
+This pathway might allow you to enter our 2-year Master of Teaching (Secondary) which would allow you to become an accredited teacher after completing five years of university study.

 Short answer: Yes.
 Education grads have the ability to work inside and outside classrooms.